bitcraze/bitcraze-website/src/index.md

     <div class="col-md-4 portal-padding">
       <a href="/research/">
         <div class="text-box_portals text-box_research">
-          <h3>The ideal for many areas of research</h3>
+          <h3>Ideal for many areas of research</h3>
-            <p>The platform is designed to be as flexible and versatile as possible to enable the user to explore the area of interest. for instance control algorithms, swarms, path finding, agriculture or failure recovery.
+            <p>The platform is designed to be as flexible and versatile as possible to enable the user to explore any area of interest, for instance control algorithms, swarms, path finding, agriculture or failure recovery.
             </p>
         </div>
       </a>